Shunzo Ohno: Biography

 In 2014, Ohno got the Grand Prize (International Songwriters Competition) for his song "Musashi" in the International Songwriting Competition, which is famous as one of the best composition competition in the world.
+Out of 20,000 submission,s Shunzo Ohno composition, Musashi was the Grand Prize winner.
+The first Jazz album to win this award and the ffirst Japanese composer to win this honor.